 So we must take care that the 6532 is not selected when the 6522 is.
 This is realized by inverting A6 and connecting the result to the CS1 input of the 6532.

 The design: the I/OThe internal mapping I/O of the 6532 is not the same as the mapping of the I/O of the 6530.
-For exact deteils, please see my page about the KIM-1 replica.
-To make things work my original idea was to invert address line A4 towards the 6532.
-Although this will work under normal circumstances, it won't the moment a program addresses a mirror address.
-The OR gates IC4c and IC4d take care of that.
+For exact details, please see my page about the KIM-1 replica.
+In short: the OR gates IC4c and IC4d make sure that A4 is (H) the moment the registers are selected (A7 = (H)) and not the RAM (A7 = (L)).

 Attention: the ROM of the SFD-1001 is 2 KB, you should only use the first 1 KB.
 Check this with a tool! (for example: DEBUG under DOS)